dassoc/BIO_350/README.md

 after this incorborated alpha adn beta into equation. messed around with what they equal to change graph. learned how we could simplify the graph with x* adn y*, didnt actually incorporate that in though.

+IC_assignment5
+-created an SIR model for a rabies outreak in a fox population -this went terribly teh AI wasnt writing it correctly.
+I tried to manually put in the equations which worked but then they werent being saved correctly
+-figured out that they needed to be saved as next values and not into the current so itdidntjust return the original number over and over
+-plot isnt fancy becasue I didnt have time to mess around with it.
+-used the plot to answer some questions on beta and d changes